bsdtrhodes/2024cybergames/SCS[Web].md

 This was another fun one.
-When you open the page, there is nothing but a simple pastebin and a lot of what looked like javascript and ajax code in the main page.
+When you open the page, there is nothing but a simple Pastebin and a lot of what looked like javascript and Ajax code on the main page.

 Passing the information through Burp showed me some information, such as the fact the server was using the 1.26.1 httpd server and PHP 8.3.7, so we know that most likely there is some kind of PHP backend so my next question was whether there was a database service or not.

-Looking at the code, I noticed that request is AJAX and submits to itself.
+Looking at the code, I noticed that the request is AJAX and submits to itself.
 See this line right here:

 xhr.open("POST", "", true);

 There is no URL listed, so it will probably be submitted to the current page instead of a specific endpoint.
-There is a bunch of code at the bottom of the page source that just reads out something about being AI and appeared to be there as a false lead.
+There is a bunch of code at the bottom of the page source that just reads out something about being AI and appears to be there as a false lead.
 I mostly ignored it because this POST had my attention.
-My next step was to see how this worked, I typed in some data and, for a filename, I just gave it text.txt and hit submit.
+My next step was to see how this worked, I typed in some data, and for a filename, I just gave it text.txt and hit submit.

 Error: Only alphanumeric characters are allowed.
-So there is some sort of input validation but it appeared to be minimal, I did not test this further as I noticed some things at this point: It's not tracking my uploads with a user account, session, or even a cookie, at least from my quick glance, so it probably just takes pasted data and tosses it into a file.
-I created a testfile with some quick characters and watched as it was sent back to the server and that I could open it in the /uploads area of the website.
+So, there is some sort of input validation, but it appears to be minimal.
+I did not test this further as I noticed some things at this point: It's not tracking my uploads with a user account, session, or even a cookie, at least from my quick glance, it probably just takes pasted data and tosses it into a file.
+I created a test with some quick characters and watched as it was sent back to the server and that I could open it in the /uploads area of the website.

-So I began to craft a php payload that would let me run remote commands and I'm happy with the code as I was just going to try and bypass any filter by encoding it with the following
+So I began to craft a php payload that would let me run remote commands, and I'm happy with the code as I was just going to try and bypass any filter by encoding it with the following
 lines: